AssataW/AssataW/README.md

 ![Assatawgithubheader png (2)](https://github.com/AssataW/Python-Projects/assets/130590714/b944ce1f-0dae-437c-87e9-ab3006535674)

-👩🏽‍💻 I'm Assata👋🏽, a Junior Cloud Engineer sculpting the digital frontier with a mission to automate, optimize, and fortify cloud infrastructures.
-Currently enrolled on a GCP program with Google, my skills range from cloud platforms, containerization, and programming.
+👩🏽‍💻 I'm Assata👋🏽, a Junior Cloud Engineer on a mission to automate, optimize, and fortify cloud infrastructures.
+Currently enrolled on a Google Cloud Platform program, my skills range from cloud platforms to containerization and programming.
 Think of me as your problem-solving superwoman, working on crafting CI/CD pipelines so smooth they put butter to shame😄

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### :hammer_and_wrench: Languages and Tools